the1lab/1lab/src/Category/Base.lagda.md

 ```

 We verify that natural transformations are [sets] by showing that `F =>
-G` is equivalent to a Σ-type which can be easily shown to be a set by
+G` is equivalent to a Σ-type which can be shown to be a set by the
 closure properties of h-levels.

 ```agda